 Complete a filing declaration and pay your annual filing fee with Visa, Mastercard, or Interac Online debit.
 (If your agency is submitting your fee, follow-up with your agency to confirm that the fee has been paid).

 Detailed instructions for individual filings and bulk filings are available.
-More information and an FAQ for the Online Portal can be found here.
+More information and an FAQ for the Online Portal can be found here, and you can watch an overview video on the annual filing process below:

 Each licensee is responsible for completing their filing declaration via the online portal, and can then select the option that they have an agreement with their agency/firm that the agency/firm will submit the filing fee on their behalf.
 Please confirm this with your agency/firm before selecting this option.